zulfiker20/Webcode-Agency/README.md

-## Project Name: Exdos - Creative Agency Landing Page
+## Exdos - Creative Agency Landing Page

 # Description:
 A fully responsive and modern landing page template for a creative agency.
 Designed to showcase services, portfolios, team members, and client testimonials with smooth animations and interactive elements.